Beware simple slogans as the answer to complex problems

 Frailties

-Our new Cabinet would be excused sighs of exasperation when they are told, repeatedly, that there are just a few obvious and easy things they should do to transform the economy.
+Our new Cabinet would be excused sighs of exasperation when it is told, repeatedly, that there are just a few obvious and easy things it should do to transform the economy.

 I would join those who have long argued that fundamental tax reform – including simplification of a system designed only to mystify even practitioners – has the potential to be transformative.
 But tax reform is boring and complicated.
 It proves next to impossible in many countries.
 So it’s obviously hard.
 But that doesn’t mean it isn’t worth doing.
 But we don’t and we won’t.
 Explain that.